Keyboard shortcuts

 Limitations

 The trapezoidal rule converges as \(O(h^2)\) for general smooth functions.
 While more accurate than the rectangle rule, it is outperformed by Simpson’s rule for smooth integrands.
 It should not be used for functions with discontinuities or singularities in \([a, b]\) without splitting the interval first.
+For smooth periodic functions on \([a, b]\) the rule achieves spectral convergence (faster than any power of \(h\)) because the endpoint correction terms in the Euler-Maclaurin expansion all vanish.

 Simpson’s rule